thequietlife/thequietlife/README.md

 About Me

 - Quality at Cydarm
-- 🏳️‍⚧️ 🏳️‍🌈 pilar, a space for LGBTIQA+ cybersecurity peeps
+- Created 🏳️‍⚧️ 🏳️‍🌈 pilar, a space for LGBTIQA+ cybersecurity peeps
+- Security Research
-- security research
+- Tinkerer